-

 What common rights, interests and burdens can be created or attach over real estate and how are these protected?

-There are a wide variety of rights, interest and burdens can be created or attached to the real property.
-The main categories of these common rights, interests and burdens are:
+A wide variety of rights, interest and burdens can be created or attached to real property.
+The main categories are:

-– right, interests burdens that can be and are registered in the land register: easements (for example line easements, right to trespass the real property), mortgages, option rights, restrictions to sell or encumber the property, litigations affecting the real property;
+- right, interests and burdens that can be registered in the land registry: easements (for example line easements, right to trespass), mortgages, option rights, restrictions to sell or encumber the property, litigation affecting the real property;

-– right, interests burdens that cannot be registered with the land registry but transferred together with the transfer of the real property, such as leases which are typical example that fall in this category.
+- right, interests and burdens that cannot be registered with the land registry but transfer together with the transfer of the real property, such as leases.

-If a right, interest or burden can be registered at the land registry the registration is required in order to be protected, however, the non-registered rights may be relevant and leases are non-registerable, therefore requesting full disclosure with respect to these matters is inevitable in the course of a due diligence process.
+If a right, interest or burden can be registered with the land registry the registration is required in order to be protected, however, due to the fact that non-registered rights (such as leases) may exist, requesting full disclosure with respect to these matters is inevitable in the course of a due diligence process.

-With respect to the rights that can be registered to the land registry please refer to the response provided to Q6 above.
+With respect to (i) rights that can be registered and (ii) the facts that can be recorded with the land registry please refer to the response provided to Q6 above.

 -